Cold Heart (Pnau remix): Commercial performance

 In Canada, "Cold Heart (Pnau remix)" reached number one on the Canadian Hot 100 in the issue dated 8 January 2022, having spent a total of 12 consecutive weeks.
 The song also reached the top position on the Canada AC, CHR/Top 40 and Hot AC rankings, respectively.
 In October 2022, it received a septuple platinum certification from Music Canada (MC) for shifting more than 560,000 units in the Canada.
 In the United States, "Cold Heart (Pnau remix)" entered the Billboard Hot 100 at number 81 on 28 August 2021 and rose to number 32 in its fifth week, giving John the longest span of top 40 Hot 100 appearances, excluding holiday fare.
 The song reached its summit at number 7 on the ranking issue dated 15 January 2022, earning Lipa's fourth top 10 single on the chart and John's 28th entry.
 Topping the Adult Contemporary and Adult Top 40 rankings, it further peaked at number one on the Hot Dance/Electronic Songs chart, logging its 34th week at the top on 11 June.
 In May 2022, the song garnered a double certification from the Recording Industry Association of America (RIAA) in the US for selling more than 2,000,000 units.

-"Cold Heart (Pnau remix)" reached the top position in Bulgaria, the Commonwealth of Independent States (CIS), Croatia, the Czech Republic, Iceland, Lithuania, Mexico, Poland, Ukraine and the Wallon region of Belgium.
-Top 10 positions were also achieved in Austria, Costa Rica, Denmark, El Salvador, the Flemish region of Belgium, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Netherlands, Norway, Portugal, Romania, Russia, Slovakia, South Africa, Sweden, Switzerland and Uruguay.
+"Cold Heart (Pnau remix)" reached the top position in Bulgaria, the Commonwealth of Independent States (CIS), Croatia, the Czech Republic, Iceland, Lithuania, Mexico, Poland, Ukraine and Wallonia.
+Top 10 positions were also achieved in Austria, Costa Rica, Denmark, El Salvador, Flanders, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, Russia, Slovakia, South Africa, Sweden, Switzerland and Uruguay.
 The song received a gold certifications from IFPI Greece in Greece and IFPI Switzerland in Switzerland.
-It was certified double platinum in Denmark, Mexico and Norway as well as tripple platinum in Austria, Italy, Portugal, Spain and Sweden.
+It was certified double platinum in Denmark, Mexico and Norway as well as triple platinum in Austria, Italy, Portugal, and Sweden, and six-times Platinum in Spain.
 The song further garnered a diamond certification from the Syndicat National de l'Édition Phonographique (SNEP) in France and the Polish Society of the Phonographic Industry (ZPAV) in Poland.